Wofford hosts conference rival Samford

 Spartanburg, South Carolina; Thursday, 6 p.m.
 EST

-The Terriers have gone 11-1 at home.
-Wofford ranks fourth in the SoCon in team defense, allowing 59.5 points while holding opponents to 36.4% shooting.
+The Terriers have gone 11-1 in home games.
+Wofford is third in the SoCon scoring 68.8 points while shooting 39.3% from the field.

-The Bulldogs are 5-5 in conference games.
-Samford gives up 72.2 points to opponents while being outscored by 4.7 points per game.
+The Bulldogs are 5-5 in conference play.
+Samford averages 15.8 turnovers per game and is 6-5 when winning the turnover battle.

-The Terriers and Bulldogs meet Thursday for the first time in SoCon play this season.
+The Terriers and Bulldogs square off Thursday for the first time in SoCon play this season.

-TOP PERFORMERS: Molly Masingale is averaging 10.8 points for the Terriers.
-Paulk is averaging 16.0 points over the last 10 games.
+TOP PERFORMERS: Evangelia Paulk is scoring 12.6 points per game and averaging 8.4 rebounds for the Terriers.
+Molly Masingale is averaging 1.9 made 3-pointers over the last 10 games.

 Emily Bowman is averaging 11.5 points, 8.5 rebounds and 2.1 blocks for the Bulldogs.
-Claire Johnson is averaging 1.9 made 3-pointers over the last 10 games.
+Claire Johnson is averaging 13.9 points over the last 10 games.

 LAST 10 GAMES: Terriers: 7-3, averaging 66.6 points, 37.6 rebounds, 12.3 assists, 4.9 steals and 2.1 blocks per game while shooting 38.4% from the field.
 Their opponents have averaged 58.9 points per game.